-After study, we drove down the Shore.
-Upon arrival, the cops escorted us out of Deal.
-It was too cold for the beach, but the guy in Asbury turned on Lane No. 1 for us.
+After study, we cut class and went down the Shore.
+We drove slowly, marvelling at the mansions in Deal until the cops escorted us to the Asbury line.
+It was too cold for the beach, but the guy at Asbury Lanes turned on Lane No. 1 for us.
 We drank pitchers and tossed bombs down a warped alley.
 The place was ours alone.
 We threw strikes and hit splits, like the guys with thick sideburns on Wide World of Sports.
+We took turns describing our plans after high school.

 “There gonna shut this place down one day soon,” the manager told us.